gamerammo/gamerammo-website/README.md

 ## Documentation
 For more information on how to contribute to this repository checkout [CONTRIBUTING.md](docs/CONTRIBUTING.md).
 There you will find the information needed to begin providing contributions to the Gamer Ammo website.

-### Whitepaper
+### White Paper
-The Gamer Ammo Whitepaper will be available soon.
+The Gamer Ammo White Paper will be available soon.

 ### Business Plan
 You can find the most recent version of the Gamer Ammo, Inc. Business Plan at the repository [gamerammo/businessplan](https://github.com/gamerammo/businessplan).